- A child may experience outward seizures or partial seizures that cause changes in behavior and speech.

 A pediatric neurologist will typically diagnose LKS.
 If LKS is suspected, the physician will take a medical history, ask questions about symptoms and when they began, and conduct a physical examination.
 If further testing is required, the child will typically be referred for an electroencephalogram, or EEG.
 This test measures brain waves.
 While children with LKS may not always have EEG changes when awake, they will usually have changes while sleeping, according to NYU Langone Medical Center.

-LKS can be very difficult to diagnose because the symptoms closely mirror other conditions, including autism, hearing loss, learning disability, attention deficit hyperactive disorder (ADHD) or childhood schizophrenia.
+LKS can be very difficult to diagnose because the symptoms closely mirror other conditions, including autism, hearing loss, learning disability, attention deficit hyperactive disorder (ADHD), and childhood schizophrenia.

 - Children with LKS typically do not experience as significant impacts to social interactions as those with ASD.